After signing your life away in the mounds of loan papers for your first home, you probably thought you didn’t have to worry about anything else.

 What to Know About Liability Claims

 Your homeowner’s insurance will cover liability claims for injury from people who may be your friends, relatives or employees, but you should still be sure that you have sufficient coverage.
 To help protect yourself from a claim, there are some precautions you can take.
+This includes consulting with a personal injury lawyer in Phoenix (or elsewhere) to fully understand your legal responsibilities and options.
+Make sure you understand the different types of coverage that cover dangers.

 If your dog or another pet brought into your home bites someone, you can be held liable for damages and injuries.
 There are some dog breeds that insurance companies are particularly wary of, so check with your company to find out which ones.